TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 This code is more intuitive to read and cheaper to maintain:

 * we have type control on `getName()` input
-* i we change the method in the future, IDE will update it here as well
+* if we change the method in the future, IDE will update it here as well

 <br>

-But **how do we know** we can replace the mock with real object here?
+But **how do we know** we can replace the mock with a real object here?
 What if we have another mock line like:

 ```php
        $resolverMock = $this->createMock(ComplicatedProductNameResolver::class);